If you want to transfer money to your US bank account, but not sure how, you've come to the right place. In this guide, we'll show you the answer.

 You’ll need to check directly with your bank what number you should give — it might be the same as the ACH number and/or the routing number on your checkbook, but it might not.

 If you’re receiving a wire transfer from another country, you might not need a routing number at all.
-You might need to give them your bank’s SWIFT code instead, which you can find out from them or look up online.
+Instead, it’s likely you’ll need to give them your bank’s SWIFT code, which you can find out from them or look up online.

 However you choose to send your money, good luck in navigating the complex world of ETFs and routing numbers — and don’t let the banks get in the way of your transfer.